 Faculty of Science & Technology

-- Information Resilience in Large-scale Communication Networks
+- Information Spreading and Resilience in Large- Scale Internet of Things (IOT) Networks

 Centre for Excellence in Learning